hansetag/iceberg-catalog/README.md

 All warehouses use isolated namespaces and can be configured in client by specifying `warehouse` as `'<project-uuid>/<warehouse-name>'`.
 Warehouse Names inside Projects must be unique.
 We recommend using human readable names for warehouses.

-If you do not need the hierarchy level of projects, set the `ICEBERG_CATALOG_DEFAULT_PROJECT_ID` environment variable to the project you want to use.
+If you do not need the hierarchy level of projects, set the `ICEBERG_REST__DEFAULT_PROJECT_ID` environment variable to the project you want to use.
 For single project deployments we recommend using the NULL UUID ("00000000-0000-0000-0000-000000000000") as project-id.
 Users then just specify `warehouse` as `<warehouse-name>` when connecting.

 # Limitations
 * Table Metadata is currently limited to `256Mb` for the `postgres` implementation.
 If you need more, you should probably vaccum your table ;)